An approach to categorification of Verma modules: The geometry of the infinite Grassmannian

 with $w_{0,k+1} = 1$ and $w_{k+1,k} = 0$.
 Since every $\sigma_{i,k+1}$ and $w_{i,k}$ can be obtained from $s_{i,k+1}$ and $x_{i,k}$, we write $\Omega_{k,k+1}$ in this basis as

 We will also write $Y_{i,k+1}$ for $Z_{i,k+1} = \psi^*_{k+1}(Y_{i,k+1})$ in $\Omega_{k,k+1}$.

-\begin{rem} Notice the $s_i$'s and $\sigma_i$'s behave like $Y_{-i}$'s and $Z_{-i}$'s with a (supposed) negative index $-i$.
+\begin{rem} Note the $s_i$'s and $\sigma_i$'s behave like $Y_{-i}$'s and $Z_{-i}$'s with a (supposed) negative index $-i$.
 This will be useful to recover the finite case, as we will see in \S\ref{ssec:dgbimod}. \end{rem}

 As expected, maps $\phi_k^*$ and $\psi_{k+1}^*$ give $\Omega_{k,k+1}$ the structure of an $(\Omega_{k},\Omega_{k+1})$-superbimodule.
 Since these rings are supercommutative we can also think of $\Omega_{k,k+1}$ as an $(\Omega_{k+1},\Omega_{k})$-superbimodule which we denote by $\Omega_{k+1,k}$.
 When dealing with tensor products of superbimodules we simplify the notation and write $\otimes_k$ for $\otimes_{\Omega_k}$ and $\otimes$ for $\otimes_{\bQ}$.